Chatel Ski Resort France

-A ski resort on the Up
+A Resort On the Up

 As the summer holidays come to an end and the first lot of snow starts falling in the French Alps, you know it is time to think about booking your winter holiday (if, you haven’t already).
 The cross-border ski resort of Chatel, France is definitely one of those places you should consider looking into for your next winter holiday.

-Pretty and relatively unspoilt, the village of Chatel definitely has a very French feel about it, especially with the chalet style hotels dotted around the resort.
+Pretty and relatively unspoiled, the village of Chatel definitely has a very French feel about it, especially with the chalet style hotels dotted around the resort.
 It has so much to offer, from skiing in two countries experiencing different terrain, zip lining across the Alps, to having free wifi in most of the resort.
 This is great to share your trip on social media and make your friends envious!

 If that doesn’t convince you, Chatel France also forms part of the Portes du Soleil ski area, interlinking 12 resorts across France and Switzerland giving you access to over 600kms of ski runs.
 It is considered to be one of the biggest ski areas in the world, meaning there is something for everyone, from a complete beginner to seasoned skiers.
 Chatel was my last stop on my ski safari on the French side of Portes du Soleil’s vast and varied ski area.

 Ski Runs & Area

 With Chatel being right on the French-Swiss border the ski passes can be really flexible, depending on your experience, comfort and budget.
 You can get a lift pass for the Chatel, France & Torgon / Morgins Switzerland area or the whole Portes du Soleil.

 The Chatel Ski Pass also covers Châtel (Barbossine, Super-Châtel, Linga and Pre-la-Joux), La Chapelle abondance Switzerland and some of the Morgins in Switzerland too (Corbeaeu sector)